 The higher cost of renovations insurance is a clue.
 If serious problems during renovations were extraordinarily rare; then the insurance wouldn’t cost very much.
 Sadly they are not rare at all.
 But renovation insurance is also relatively expensive because if something goes wrong then it can cost a lot of money to put it right.

 “My insurers have agreed a level of buildings and contents cover that I’m happy with”

-This might be fine up to a point, but there are often contractual requirements which a standard home insurer will not meet.
-In particular your mortgage agreement and the joint names requirement under JCT contracts which requires the builder to be noted as a joint insured.
+This might be fine up to a point, but there are often contractual requirements that a standard home insurer will not meet.
+In particular – your mortgage agreement and the joint names requirement under JCT contracts which requires the builder to be noted as a joint insured.
 This means that if damage is caused by the builder’s negligence, your insurers cannot recover their claim costs from the builder’s liability insurers.
 And because of this, your home insurers simply will not agree to this requirement.

 This means you are likely to find yourself in a position where neither your own insurer nor the contractor’s liability insurer will deal with the claim.
 A home insurer will not meet a claim which has been caused by the contractor’s negligence, and the contractor’s liability insurers will point to the contractual requirement for joint names insurance which has not been met and also refuse to deal with the claim.
-JCT contracts are an essential component in renovation insurance.
+JCT contracts are an essential component of renovation insurance.
 We share more on JCT Contracts here.